rebelwarrior/numenera/ninth_world.md

 Exports: Aneen (bipedal camels) as pack-animals, Gallen hides (cattle hides), some Azure Steel, and Ships.
 Trades: Spices (clandestinely from the out-lands of the North) and Wool.
 Known for: Merchant fleet (sea trade), and free citizens.
 Ghan is a peninsula composed of herders, sea-fearers and farmers, commonly called highlanders, coasters and lowlanders.
 It's not very populated and government is fairly flat.
 It's also mostly self-sufficient; the continental areas are agricultural and wood producers, and that's where the majority of the population lives.
 Its stance on peace and trade, and its large population of freemen make Ghan the sort of neutral land of Steadfast.
-The center of the peninsula has a strange effect where the oxygen is low.
-The Ghanans call it the "high-lands" because of this low oxygen and the monoliths that float above sometimes slowly ram into any unduly tall buildings making it perfect grazing lands for Aneen.
+The center of the peninsula has a strange effect where the oxygen is low as if it were in high altitude.
+The Ghanans call it the "highlands."
+Because of the low oxygen and the monoliths that float above and sometimes slowly ram into any unduly tall buildings, it is the perfect grazing lands for Aneen.
 The Ghan fleet is armored and typically escorts other merchant ships or carries commissioned runs for other kingdoms.
 Secret: The Angular Knights have their fortress here.
 Ghan trades with the Gaians to the north of the Myst sea, which they have found a way to navigate.
 Government: Stable Monarchy with almost no gentry.